hetp111/Algorithms/README.md

 # CodeAndStuff
 Code and stuff...

-I don't upload all my solution here, to know more check out my profile on stopstalk: https://www.stopstalk.com/user/profile/hetp111
+I don't upload all of my solutions here, to know more check out my profile on stopstalk: https://www.stopstalk.com/user/profile/hetp111